 Eskom, a state-owned enterprise, generates approximately 95% of the electricity produced in South Africa, and 45% of electricity used in Africa.
 Eskom sells electricity to local authorities, who act as redistributors.
-The local redistributors, in turn, supply the majority of electricity to end-users.
+The local redistributors, in turn, supply the majority of electricity to endusers.
 Eskom also sells directly to the end-user when the following occurs:

-- The local redistributor is unable to meet the needs of heavy electricity users (20 kilowatts or more); or - No local redistributor has jurisdiction over a particular geographic area.
+- When the local redistributor is unable to meet the needs of heavy electricity users (20 kilowatts or more); or - When no local redistributor has jurisdiction over a particular geographic area